 Where are the best rivers for kayaking in the UK?
-That’s the question.
-And it’s the natural question to ask once you’ve got a taste for kayaking or canoeing.
+It’s the natural question to ask once you’ve got a taste for kayaking or canoeing.
 It’s also an awfully big question.
 After all, there are a lot of rivers in Scotland, England, Northern Ireland and Wales.

 As well as the damp conditions though, the United Kingdom is also blessed with a whole lot of beautiful backcountry, from the rolling hills of England to the staunch mountains of Wales and Scotland and the remarkable coastlines of Northern Ireland.